 In most cases, a side hustle requires both time and effort.
 However, there are opportunities available through the gig economy that could allow you to generate additional income.

 Try selling products, furniture, appliances or clothes you no longer need through ecommerce sites like Ebay or Facebook Marketplace.
 If you have a car, consider driving for a company like Uber or Lyft.
 If you are crafty, consider launching an Etsy store.
-If you have property, you can try to rent it to turn it into additional income.
+If you have property, you can try to rent it — or part of it — to make additional, passive income.

 All of these solutions will require time to start producing returns, so know that you may have to wait to see results.

-Bad credit loans can offer short-term financial support but they tend to come attached to higher borrowing costs, which could send you down an endless cycle of debt, if not handled properly.
+Bad credit loans can offer short-term financial support but they tend to come attached to higher borrowing costs, which, if not repaid properly, could send you down an endless cycle of debt.

-There are ways to secure money that is not reliant on your credit score and likely will not carry the same onerous terms as the average bad credit loan.
+There are ways to secure money that are not reliant on your credit score and are more likely to have better terms than the average bad credit loan.
 However, if a bad credit loan is the only viable option, make sure to get one from a reputable lender that is able to offer you affordable loans with comfortable repayment terms — even if rates aren’t the lowest in the market.